ICHLE Conference 2022

 The conference is also interested in integrated programmes that are run through languages other than the dominant local language or English.
-The call for papers and other contributions will be open in November 2020.
+Prospective contributors have submitted proposals, many of which had been accepted before the COVID-19 pandemic forced a postponement till 2022.
+All contributors will be contacted about the status of their submission.
+The call for papers and other contributions will be reopen at the end of November 2021.

 The Language, status and identity theme invites contributions that treat the status of the local language as an academic language in the light of Englishization.
 The theme addresses the relative status of languages in the light of Englishization; whether, for example, a national language or a regional language incurs gains or losses of prestige and who perceives the prestige; whether Englishization influences the use of a national or regional language in specific contexts.
 Contributions to this theme may also consider aspects of identity, for instance the extent to which language is constitutive for the (cultural) identity of a city, region or country.

 This theme will also include the role of language in learning and teaching, which may address practices such as translanguaging, lingua franca, and the impacts on the content that is learned.
 In addition, differences and similarities between practices and perceptions among stakeholder and across disciplines in the humanities, social sciences, natural sciences are also welcome.